Heinz-Loepmeier/nozzleboss/README.md

 ![scratch_extrasmall](https://user-images.githubusercontent.com/17910445/150961183-9e54d273-54b1-474b-a630-9ebda929d559.gif)
-_Building extrusion paths form scratch and changing colors every other layer with 'Tool' vertex color map_
+_Building extrusion paths from scratch and changing colors every other layer with 'Tool' vertex color map_
 _I'm using an array modifier here and sculpting the paths with a hook/smooth brush while the Z-axis is locked._